 Drugs, Sex & Protein Shakes focuses on the desire for men to control the construct of their body to the point where all of their other desires begin to fall into place from a power, sexual, social, symbolic and psychological perspective.
 In the narrow view it seems to be all about the achievement of the ideal body, but if you look at it from a wider lens it is more about status that can potentially be achieved within the independent community of the individual.
 For some people it starts with the idea of fitting in rather than negatively standing out.
 Progressing to a point of positively standing out rather than fitting in with the crowd.
 With an aesthetically athletic shape with ideal features you’re not only reshaping, transforming, experimenting and refining your body, you’re also providing yourself with a voice that you wouldn’t have had before the transformation.
 For others it can in fact act as a security blanket for who you are socially, psychologically as well as your sexual identity.
 The question asked by the author is when does an apparent healthy lifestyle begin to become detrimental to your well-being?
 The answer is multi-faceted and complex.

 Thanks to body obsessed media and television, explicit product advertising, and even fear-mongering government health campaigns, the public have been made aware of their own independent physical imperfections through social conditioning in our subconscious that can have serious psychological implications.
 It has got to the point where it has manifested into a daily observation, a dangerous habit, and even a deadly obsession.
 For men, the road to manliness and masculinity is ironically achieved in the academic environment, beginning as a pre pubescent with: an involvement in sports, being a part of the in-crowd, having an athletic body type, being a standout in athletic performance, and having a look of an intellect sans the outward appearance of looking like an academic.
 It begins this early and forms the way that young boys identify with their gender for the rest of their lives.
 How you’re initiated into the world of masculinity could lead to a future of being the office bully, the unassuming musically inclined percussionist, the kick-the-dog faded high-school superstar, the womanizing executive, the marriage material kind of guy…as you can see men are shaped by socially constructed stereotypes at an early age and can follow you into adulthood.
+Or you can start early and build a positive body image.

 To say I have had my struggles with body image and weight control would be an understatement.
 Most people have problems with either losing a great amount of weight or gaining a considerable amount of muscle, I am one of the few that can truly say that have faced both of these situations.
 There is nothing more difficult than telling a person that has battled their weight for the majority of their life and has controlled their caloric intake for the next few, to cut your exercise down and eat more food; are you fu@#&ng crazy or something.
 That is why the whole idea of body image must be brought to a level where it is objective on a psychological standpoint and not subjective to any physical mischaracterization.
 This is a hard line to balance which is why people in these situations should never be self-reliant and would be more acceptant to rehabilitation when discussing with people that have gone through it themselves.